allolex/nacre-old/README.md

 [![Build Status](https://travis-ci.org/allolex/nacre.png?branch=master)](https://travis-ci.org/allolex/nacre) [![Code Climate](https://codeclimate.com/github/allolex/nacre.png)](https://codeclimate.com/github/allolex/nacre) [![Coverage Status](https://coveralls.io/repos/allolex/nacre/badge.png?branch=master)](https://coveralls.io/r/allolex/nacre?branch=master)

+THIS LIBRARY HAS BEEN / IS BEING REPLACED BY https://github.com/allolex/nacre

+If you'd like to contribute, then it would be good to do it on the newer library, which will be nicer to code.
+Features include better support for authentication errors, neater code re-use (mixins FTW) and just generally a more robust approach.

 # Nacre

 Nacre is a Ruby gem that wraps the API of the Brightpearl accounting software service.